wilsonjackson/browser-libs/README.md

 ### var styles = blibs.style([ opts ])

 Resolve all client-side libraries and return a sorted array of fully-qualified paths to `style` files.
+This method requires that libraries utilize the `style` field in their `package.json`, or you will have to manually specify the stylesheet in `browser-overrides`.

 Options:

 - `env`: Resolve overrides for a named environment.
 See details [below](#environment-support).

 ## Features

+### Recursive dependency resolution

+All dependencies for your libraries will be flattened in the returned array and sorted in the correct load order.

+_Note:_ If two libraries depend on different versions of the same library, the version mismatch will be ignored and one will be arbitrarily selected.

 ### [Browser field](https://gist.github.com/defunctzombie/4339901) support